UK Stocks-Factors to watch on Aug. 28

-LONDON, Aug 28 (Reuters) - Britain’s FTSE 100 futures contract edged down by 0.1 percent on Thursday, with the cash market also set for a slightly weaker open according to financial bookmakers.
+LONDON, Aug 28 (Reuters) - Britain’s FTSE 100 index is seen opening down by 6 to 7 points, or 0.1 percent lower on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up 0.1 percent at 6,830.66 points on Wednesday.